 Research collected from the files of the Martin Luther King assassination case.

-Document 1: A Central Intelligence Agency surveillance operation monitiring Dr. King in Miami, Florida.
+Document 1: A Central Intelligence Agency surveillance operation monitored the activities of Martin Luther King in Miami, Florida that relied on a confidential official informant.

-Document 2: A Department of Justice Task Force report that notes dozens of FBI and CIA files on Dr. King were destroyed.
+Document 2: A Department of Justice Task Force report that notes dozens of FBI and CIA files on Dr. King were destroyed before and following his assassination.

-Document 3: Official Threats from the FBI and its Director J. Edgar Hoover directed at Dr. King.
+Document 3: Official Threats from the FBI and its director J. Edgar Hoover directed at Dr. King seeking to intimidate, harass, and discredit him.

 Document 4: The Final Report of the House Select Committee on Assassinations detailing the anynomous Citizens Band radio transmission aided in James Earl Ray's escape.